-XIX.
-And be it further enacted, That if any British registered Ship shall at any Time have, as Part of the Crew in any Part of the World, any Foreign Seaman not allowed by Law, the Master or Owner of such Ship shall for every such Foreign Seaman forfeit the Sum of Ten Pounds: Provided always, that if a due Proportion of British Seamen cannot be procured in any Foreign Port, or in any Place within the Limits of the East India Company's Charter, for the Navigation of any British Ship; or if such Proportion be destroyed during the Voyage by any unavoidable Circumstance, and the Master of such Ship produce a Certificate of such Facts under the Hand of any British Consul, or of Two known British Merchants, if there be no Consul at the Place where such Facts can be ascertained, or from the British Governor of any Place within the Limits of the East India Company's Charter; or in the Want of such Certificate, shall make Proof of the Truth of such Facts to the Satisfaction of the Collector and Controller of the Customs of any British Port, or of any Person authorized in any other Part of the World to inquire into the Navigation of such Ship, the same shall be deemed to be duly navigated.
+in Foreign Ports, or procured in any Foreign Port. or in any Place within the Limits of the in India; or Proportion destroyed and East India Company's Charter, for the Navigation of any British Ship; woldably; and Certificate produced, or if such Proportion be destroyed during the Voyage by any unavoidable Circumstance, and the Master of such Ship produce a Certificate of such Facts under the Hand of any British Consul. or of Two known British Merchants, if there be no Consul at the Place where such Facts can be ascertained, or from the British Governor of any Place within the Limits of the East India Company's Charter; or in the Want of such Certificate, shall make Proof of the Truth of such Facts to the Satisfaction of the Collector and Controller of the Customs of any British Port, or of any Person authorized in any other Part of the World to inquire into the Navigation of such Ship, the same shall be deemed to be duly navigated.